tgh499/teaching/README.md

 # teaching
-notes from courses I am teaching
+Notes from courses I am teaching

 If you are interested in learning Python, there are a lot of Jupyter Notebooks, that you can download and play with.